LaurenceA/SEMT20003/README.md

   - There is no extra content for these classes.
 You're expected to bring questions from the material from that week, and ask the TAs.
 The TAs will be wandering around the room.
 * Online, lecturer-led QA sessions, Thursday 4-5pm in TB1.
 Held as a Teams meeting from the course Team.
   - Again, this is for feedback on all parts of the course, including lectures, notes, questions, iPython notebooks, past exams and the group coursework.
-  - These may not be in your Outlook Calendars yet, but should be appearing in the next few days.
   - A couple of you will have clashes.
 Apologies.
 Timetabling have worked hard to minimize clashes, but it isn't actually possible to eliminate clashes, given the wide range of cohorts on the course.
 The sessions will be recorded, and you can e.g. ask some else to submit your question.
   - Please do remind me if I forget to record!